rockroman/CI_PP4-Knowledge-Flow/README.md

 - User is presented with two options
 - User can Delete his profile(he cant register with a same username again)
 - User can go back to profile page
-- User Story covered with this feature:
+- User Story covered with this feature:6,7
  <details><summary>See Delete Profile Page</summary>

 ![Delete Profile Page](docs/features/delete-profile.png)